-The Kia Sportage’s interior comes with plenty of desirable infotainment features, but its slightly bland design fails to sweep you off your proverbial feet
+The Kia Sportage’s interior comes with plenty of desirable infotainment features, but its slightly bland design won’t sweep you off your feet.

 The controls feel solid, but some features – such as the switches for the heated seats you get in all but entry-level cars – are tucked low down on the centre console making them a little tricky to find on the move.
 They’re still easier to use than the frustrating touchscreen heating controls you get in a Peugeot 3008, however.

-Speaking of touchscreens, every Kia Sportage comes with a high-resolution infotainment display as standard – ranging from a 7.0-inch unit in ‘1’, ‘2’ and GT-Line models to a larger 8.0-inch system in higher-spec versions.
+Speaking of touchscreens, every Kia Sportage comes with a high-resolution infotainment display as standard – ranging from a 7-inch unit in ‘1’, ‘2’ and GT-Line models to a larger 8-inch system in higher-spec versions.

 Mid-range ‘4’ versions come with leather seats, while top-spec GT-Line S models add some stainless steel trims on the sills and some extra glossy black plastic trim on the centre console.

 Sadly, there’s no option to add colourful plastic trims to your Kia Sportage’s cabin, but at least GT-Line cars come with contrasting red stitching on their leather seats and GT-Line S models get a panoramic glass roof to make the cabin feel as airy as possible.